niofis/Movil3D/README.md

 ###Build

 Simply open the solution in visual studio and build the application, it can be either compiled as a DLL o as a standalone EXE.
+It targets .NET Framework 2.0 but can be upgraded to 4.5 without any modifications.

 ###Characteristics